Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 {{% expandbold "How can you force a text break if the text string is not long enough to break naturally?" %}}
 <br>

-All text resources support Markdown and HTML notation, so by using `<br>`, you can force line breaks in the text.
+All text resources support Markdown and HTML notation, so using `<br>` can force line breaks in the text.
 {{% /expandbold %}}

 {{% /expandlarge %}}

 {{% expandlarge id="dynamic-tracks" header="Alternative workflow" %}}

-In many cases, it is not relevant to answer all the questions in a form, maybe because the answer is obvious or because it is not relevant based on an answer provided earlier in the form.
+In many cases, it is only relevant to answer some of the questions in a form, maybe because the answer is obvious or irrelevant based on an earlier response.
-In that case, dynamic tracks could be a good solution.
-By using dynamic tracks you will be able to control which parts of the application that will be visible for the user.
+By using dynamic tracks you can control which parts of the application will be visible to the user.

-In this task you will set up dynamic tracks in the application based on the requirements from the municipality of Sogndal.
+In this task, you will set up dynamic tracks in the application based on the requirements of the municipality of Sogndal.

-### Requirements from the municipality
+### Requirements of the municipality

 A user who does not meet the requirements for the form should be stopped as early as possible in the workflow.
- On the information page, it is desirable for the user to indicate whether the form applies to them or not.
+ The user should indicate whether the form applies to them on the information page.

 The way the response is collected is optional.
- Note that a component must be associated with a field in the data model to store values.
-  The field `Innflytter.KanBrukeSkjema` in the data model is available for this purpose.
+ Note that a component must be associated with a field in the data model to store values (use the field `Innflytter.KanBrukeSkjema` in the data model).

-Based on the response, the user should be directed to one of the following tracks:
+The user should be directed to one of the following tracks based on their response:

 *Track 1*

-- The user has not confirmed that the form applies to their situation.
+- The user indicates that the form does not apply to their situation.
 - The user should be directed to a page with the following text:

     > This form is not for you.